Fat Transfer Breast Augmentation

 Closed-system processingHigher cell viability vs. open systems

-Dr. Whitfield's published research on fat grafting safety was featured in the Aesthetic Surgery Journal (2017).
+Dr. Whitfield's published research on fat grafting safety is available in the Aesthetic Surgery Journal (PMID 29044365).
 Read the citation →

 Post-Explant